minershive/hiveon-kb/guides/driver_upd.md

 ---
 title: Drivers update
 category: Guides
+meta_description: Learn how to update drivers for the AMD and NVIDIA cards.
 ---

 Sometimes users want to try other drivers.
 Really advanced would not ask such questions,